 Please Note: Hantec Markets was not included in the 2019 annual review.
 As a result, this broker's ratings may be outdated.
+Read our Best Forex Brokers 2019 guide for a look at the top rated forex and CFDs brokers.

 Founded in 1990, Hantec Group (Hantec) reorganized its Hong Kong-based entity, Hantec Pacific Limited (HPL) in 2008, and then expanded its regulatory licenses by obtaining authorization in Australia that year.
 Hantec then expanded into Europe in 2010 with an entrance into the United Kingdom, followed by Hantec (NZ) Company Limited, which registered with New Zealand’s Financial Markets Authority (FMA) in 2011.
 Also in 2011, Hantec registered with the Japanese Financial Services Authority (JFSA).